QilinCloud/QilinCloud/README.md

 ## Why we’re building in the open

 We’ve spent a lot of time poring over data and charts, but we recognize that our users know their needs best.
 We also have a hunch that many of you share the same needs.
-By sharing our plans, documentation, and progress we can all work together to build the API that you need.
+By sharing our plans, documentation, and progress we can all work together to build the platform that you need.
+We strongly believe that building in the open, is more than just a phrase.
+We are advocats of [open commerce](https://github.com/QilinCloud/QilinCloud/wiki/Open-Commerce), from our point of view it's the future of e-commerce.

 ## How to get started